OXID-eSales/oxideshop-user-documentation/setup/shipping-methods/main-tab.rst

 :guilabel:`Sorting`
    Sorting determines the order in which shipping methods appear in the drop-down list.
 The shipping method with the smallest number will be listed first and preselected.

+:guilabel:`Tracking URL`
+   A separate tracking URL can be defined for each shipping method. ##ID## serves as a placeholder, which is replaced by the respective package ID of the order (depending on the shipping service provider tracking code, parcel label number, package reference, shipment number, etc).
+If a shipping method does not have its own tracking URL, the one entered in the administration panel under :menuselection:`Master data --> Basic settings --> Settings. --> Other settings` will be used.

+   Tracking URL and specific package ID of the order are combined to the tracking link.
+It will be sent to the customer as a tracking link in the e-mail informing him/her of the shipment.
+The tracking link is also displayed in the customer's order history in the frontend.

 :guilabel:`In Language`
    The shipping method can be edited in other active languages of the shop.
 To do this, select the desired language from the drop-down list.